Unfortunately, travel insurance for the over 60s isn't cheap, even if you are in great shape.

 If you have a history of pre existing conditions, carrying out an over 60s travel insurance comparison can be made much more difficult.

-However it is absolutely vital that you are scrupulously honest; if you are looking for holiday insurance over 60 medical conditions do not immediately mean you won't be accepted.
+However it is absolutely vital that you are scrupulously honest; if you are looking for holiday insurance medical conditions do not immediately mean you won't be accepted.

 It is possible to find travel insurance over 60 with medical conditions covered but each insurer will take a different approach.
 Some companies have a blanket exclusion for pre existing conditions but this could mean that you don't have comprehensive cover when you travel.
 Other insurers are willing to offer protection against conditions you have previously received treatment for, but you may need to pay slightly more for the peace of mind.